Skip to main content

 Phase 1 is an operational 6MW demonstration array, which comprises four 1.5MW turbines installed as part of MeyGen’s “deploy and monitor strategy” and entered into the 25-year operational phase in April 2018.
 All the turbines are upstream, three-bladed, horizontal-axis machines, fully submerged and mounted on gravity-base foundations resting on the seabed:

-Phase 2 and 3 have recently been awarded a total of 50MW from the two latest allocation rounds for Contracts for Difference (CfD).
+Phase 2 has recently been awarded a total of 59MW from the three latest allocation rounds for Contracts for Difference (CfD) (Allocation Rounds 4,5 and 6) with a target commissioning date of 2027, 2028 and 2029 respectively.
 Overall, the Meygen lease and site resource allows for a capacity out to 398MW, therefore future phases of the project would seek to expand the consents and build out the remainder of this capacity.

 SAE are also exploring the opportunity to collocate the tidal stream project alongside storage solutions, based upon prior experience at Uskmouth Energy Park.
 This is called the Meygen Sustainable Energy Park.